-Go Girl – Essential Skill Developments for Young Women
+Go Girl – Essential skills for Young Women

 Personal strengths – Identifying and celebrating what strengths you have, regularly, is investigated and encouraged.
 Believing you can face challenges is extremely important.
 Celebrating overcoming difficulties is particularly important.
 Young girls often to have an abundance of confidence, but by the time girls are 16-17 this confidence is harder to find.
 That loss of confidence can be undone.